audaciousgeek/MobileComponents/iOS-Native/README.md

 # iOS Native Mobile Components #

-A collection of native Objective-C/Cocoa iOS UI widgets and other components to simplify and jump-start your own native iOS application.
+A collection of native Objective-C/Cocoa iOS UI widgets and other components to simplify and jump-start your own native iOS application that connects to Salesforce.

 In this document: